 The good news is that with the right tools and strategies in place you can reduce or even eliminate many retirement risks.
 It’s possible to live a much more comfortable and stress-free retirement secure in the knowledge that income will continue to be received for as long as you need it.

 We face risk of all kinds throughout our lives.
-But when it comes to retirement, there are seven key financial risks that, if not attended to early, can significantly alter the course of your income, and in turn, the lifestyle that you end up living.
+But when it comes to retirement and portfolio stability, there are seven key financial risks that, if not attended to early, can significantly alter the course of your income, and in turn, the lifestyle that you end up living.
 In some cases, this can even equate to a substantial reduction in the amount of income that is anticipated…at a time when you need it the most.

 Let’s take a closer look at each of these retirement risks: